gangdong/gangdong.github.io/_posts/2021-03-20-Blog-mathjax.markdown

 toc: true
 sidebar: true
 ---
-When writing posts, I need to display mathematics sometimes.
-MathJax helped me do it easily without using image or flash.
-This article will introduce what MathJax is and how to use MathJax display mathematics.
+When writing posts, I need to display mathematics formula sometimes.
+I write posts with Markdown, I don't want to save the formula into an image and load the image in markdown.
+It is better write the Latex formula in markdown file directly.
+MathJax helped me do it.
+This article will introduce what MathJax is and how to use MathJax.

 ## What is MathJax?